grum-tez/archetype-docs/docs/tests/debug.md

 ### Start a Debug Session

-1. Open your Archetype contract in VSCode.
+1. Open Archetype contract in VSCode.
 2. Access the debug view by clicking on the bug icon on the sidebar.
-3. Choose the Archetype configuration and press the 'Start Debugging' button or `F5`.
+3. Click on the "Create a launch.json file" (the first time only); this creates locally and displays the default `.vscode/launch.json` file; focus back on the Archetype contract.
+4. Click on the green arrow on the left of between "RUN AND DEBUG" and "Archetype : debug".

 ### Entrypoint Selections

-Ensure you're targeting the right entry point:

-1. Navigate to the 'Entrypoint' section in your debug view.
-2. From the dropdown, select the desired entry point for your contract.
+1. If the contract has several entrypoints, select the entrypoint to debug in the drop menu.
+2. If the entrypoint has parameters, set the value of each parameter.
+3. If the contract has storage elements, set the value of each element.

+The expected format for parameters and storage elements is **Michelson**.

 ### Execute Code

-To step through your contract:
+The process pauses at the beginning of the entrypoint execution:

-1. Utilize the debug controls for 'Step Over', 'Step Into', or 'Step Out' as per your needs.
+1. Utilize the debug controls for 'Step Over', 'Step back', or 'Stop' as per your needs.
-2. Observe the changes in the state, variables, and operations.
+2. Observe the changes in the storage, local variables, and operations.

+Note that you can also hover storage and local variables to display values *in situ*.

+The process stops when the end of entrypoint execution is reached.

 ## Features